Dictation Tips for an iPhone or iPad with Apple Siri

-Dictation has been included in iOS for the iPad and iPhone.
+Dictation is included in iOS for the iPad and iPhone.
 It uses Siri to recognize your speech and type it for you.
-You can use Siri to write emails, fill in text fields, and even write articles by talking.
-It uses Siri for speech recognition, which automatically converts your speech to text as you talk.
-You do need to be online for it to work, with WiFi or cellular data.
+You can use Siri to write emails, fill in text fields, and even write articles.
+Siri automatically converts your speech to text as you talk.
+You do need an Internet connection for it to work, with WiFi or cellular data.

-The virtual keyboard has a key with a microphone icon on it as shown in the picture above.
+The virtual keyboard has a key with a microphone icon on it as shown below.
 When you press that key you can speak and it will type for you.
 This key will only appear on the keyboard if Siri is available.

 Siri Speech Recognition is similar to Dragon Naturally Speaking.
-It even uses the same spoken commands, such as "period" – "comma" – "new paragraph" – and so on.
+It even uses the same speech commands, such as "period" – "comma" – "new paragraph" – and so on.

 Our Brain Handles Typing Very Differently Than Speaking

 What I discovered was an interesting phenomenon about how the human brain handles both typing and speaking very differently.
 When I first tried writing an article by speaking, something got in the way.
 My brain was wired differently for verbal creative work.

 Maybe creativity comes through my fingers, not from the mouth.
 I checked and determined that’s not right.
 I asked some friends if they thought I spoke creatively.
 Either they didn’t understand the question, or they got what I was asking and knew the answer.
 Either way, I received a confirmation on my oral creativity.

 So here I am, speaking to write this article.
 When I first started using Siri to type for me, it took some getting used to.
 After several attempts I got the hang of it.
 It just took some rewiring of my brain cells to talk to a device that's not human.

 Another issue that came up was that I discovered I had a lot of trouble focusing and expressing my thoughts.
 That's funny, because I never have trouble writing when I type, or speaking to people.

 What I came to realize is that our brain works differently when we speak compared to when we type or write.